Times have changed.

 If you can’t get to a professional coach due to time or money, at least call a friend to run it or film it with you!
 Your peers are amazing coaches!
 They’ve been through it too and know the process intimately.
 Even 15 minutes spent running a scene with an actor-friend will give you fresh ideas to incorporate.

-IMPORTANT NOTE: I’m not saying that you should go and spend more money on your auditions with coaches—unless it’s super important—but I’m definitely urging you to get support.
-Don’t be shy about asking for support when you feel overwhelmed or uninspired, or if you’re simply feeling curious to expand.
+IMPORTANT REMINDER: I’m not saying that you should go and spend more money on your auditions with coaches—unless it’s useful to you—but I’m definitely urging you to get support.
+Especially, please don’t be shy about asking for support when you feel overwhelmed or uninspired, or if you’re simply feeling curious to expand.

 Bottom Line: If you’re prepared for the audition, the CD and Director can trust your abilities to send you to set.
 Preparation increases your odds of booking.